nathzi1505/nathzi1505.github.io/_projects/moxa.markdown

 category: Undergrad
 ---

 The COVID-19 pandemic has changed the way we socialize once and for all.
-Maintaining safety protocols have now become utmost concern wherever we go and with whoever we talk to.
+Maintaining safety protocols has now become of utmost concern wherever we go and with whoever we talk to.
 To reduce contact, the majority of the entire working class has moved to the safety of their homes.
-But whenever, one goes out, the imperturbable Face Mask has now become mandatory in our lives.
+But whenever one goes out, the imperturbable Face Mask has now become mandatory in our lives.

 <div class="row justify-content-sm-center">
     <div class="col-sm-10 mt-3">